-When it comes to fingernails, lots of rumors make the rounds about what certain traits, like white marks or ridges, can tell you about your health.
-For instance, remember being told at a young age that the little white spots on your nails meant that you weren't drinking enough milk?
-File that under "longstanding beauty myths debunked," because it turns out those marks actually have nothing to do with a lack of calcium.
+When it comes to fingernails, lots of rumors make the rounds about what things like white marks or ridges can indicate regarding your health.
+It's easy to get caught up in.
+Remember being told at a young age that the little white spots on your nails meant that you weren't drinking enough milk?
+File that under "longstanding beauty myths debunked" because it turns out those marks actually have nothing to do with a lack of calcium.

 What Are Fingernail Ridges?